ebourg/jsign/README.md

 * The log4j configuration warning displayed when signing a MSI file has been fixed (contributed by Pascal Davoust)
 * The value of the `storetype` parameter is now case insensitive
 * The Azure Key Vault account no longer needs the permission to list the keys when signing with jarsigner
+* The DigiCert ONE host can now be specified with the --keystore parameter
 * On Windows the YubiKey library path is automatically added to the PATH of the command line tool
 * Signing more than one file with the `YUBIKEY` storetype no longer triggers a `CKR_USER_NOT_LOGGED_IN` error
 * API changes: